pacaplan/redgreenblue/docs/mvp-implementation-plan.md

 **Deliverable**: After AI processing, user sees original text in red with AI suggestion in green below

-#### 4.2 User can tap red text to reject AI suggestion
+#### 4.2 User can click reject button to reject AI suggestion
-- [ ] Implement single tap detection on red text
+- [ ] Implement reject button that appears when AI suggestion is present
-- [ ] Add reject action (red tap → revert to original blue/yellow, delete green)
+- [ ] Add reject action (button click → revert red to original blue/yellow, delete green)
 - [ ] Create smooth state transitions and animations
-- [ ] Add haptic feedback for reject actions
-- [ ] Handle gesture priority (reject vs cursor positioning)
+- [ ] Position button appropriately in the UI

-**Deliverable**: User can reject AI suggestions by tapping red text
+**Deliverable**: User can reject AI suggestions by clicking the reject button

 ### Phase 5: Accept Workflow & Text Editing (Week 5)

-#### 5.1 User can tap green text to accept AI suggestion
+#### 5.1 User can click accept button to accept AI suggestion
-- [ ] Implement single tap detection on green text
+- [ ] Implement accept button that appears when AI suggestion is present
-- [ ] Add accept action (green tap → white, delete red)
+- [ ] Add accept action (button click → green becomes white, delete red)
 - [ ] Create smooth state transitions and animations
-- [ ] Add haptic feedback for accept actions
 - [ ] Add undo functionality for accept/reject actions
 - [ ] Handle multiple AI suggestions in one document

-**Deliverable**: User can accept AI suggestions by tapping green text, which becomes white
+**Deliverable**: User can accept AI suggestions by clicking the accept button, which makes green text become white

 #### 5.2 User can select and edit text across all color states
 - [ ] Implement text selection with long press